maurobio/libro/README.md

 - Other programs and web sites may give different numerical results for the same text that those computed by **Libro**.
 This occurs because they may use different formulae, but it is more likely that they use different rules for counting sentences or determining what is a syllable.
 Indeed, results for the same text may differ in **Libro** itself, if computed from source files in different formats (*eg.* plain text, HTML, EPUB, ODT).
 However, it is not the exact results themselves which are important, but the qualitative interpretations which may be derived from them, on a comparative basis.
 - Support for OpenOffice/LibreOffice format (ODT) is only available in the Python version.
+- The Pascal version only compiles under MS-Windows.

 ## **Requirements (Python version)**